Χορτοφαγικό ταχυφαγείο – “vegetarian/vegan fast food place”. That’s what it half-says on the picture.

 This hip little street food bar has been on this central corner for a long time, but only relatively recently did it commit to turning 100% vegetarian (there is no special word for vegan in Greek – yet).
 “We just couldn’t serve meat or dairy products in good conscience anymore”, explained co-owner Fotis when I asked him what drove Zachari & Alati over the edge.

 Actually, the name by itself (“Sugar and Salt”) could be a bit misleading if one’s not familiar with the type of food they make here.
 I don’t know about you, but the two crystalline white substances we add to dishes to improve their taste aren’t the first things that come to my mind when I think of healthy food.

 Yet Zachari & Alati, on top of being vegan, is all about just that – healthy food.
 Don’t let that ‘fast food’ on the sign fool you: their falafel aren’t the greasy balls you might expect to find elsewhere.
 Instead, these guys bake their goodies.

 Last time I was there I tried their falafel alternative, the rovitsa, or mung bean, pita.
-I also got an almond milk rizogalo, that is, rice pudding.
+I also got an almond milk rizogalo – rice pudding.
 They were both delicious and relatively inexpensive, if you take the top quality as well as local source of their ingredients into account.

 Perhaps best of all?
-This spot is a discus throw from all the ancient stuff.
+This spot is a discus’s throw from all the ancient stuff.